 Santa Monica Health Ambassadors will be conducting business outreach to ensure mask compliance.

-As of August 12, 2021, The Los Angeles County Health Officer Order has been modified to require universal masking at outdoor mega events regardless of COVID-19 vaccination status.
+As of January 15, 2022, the Los Angeles County Health Officer Order requires universal masking at outdoor and indoor mega events regardless of COVID-19 vaccination status.
 Masks are required to be worn by everyone at all times except when actively eating or drinking at these events.
-Outdoor mega events are outdoor events with crowds greater than 10,000 attendees and include music or food festivals, car shows, large endurance events, marathons, parades, sporting events and concerts.
+The threshold has been lowered for indoor mega events to 500 attendees and outdoor mega events to 5,000 attendees.

 Be Prepared to Show Proof of Vaccine Status or a Negative Test Result